arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 <!--- TEST assert -->

 We can also provide custom logic to accumulate the errors, typically when we have custom types.
-Below instead of `NonEmptyList<NotEven>` we have a `MyError` type that builds a String with all the error messages.
+Below, instead of `NonEmptyList<NotEven>`, we have a `MyError` type that builds a String with all the error messages.
 So we again define two functions that return a typed error if the value is not even.

 <!--- INCLUDE